insected/bobbae_gcp-wiki/Kubernetes-Architecture.md

 https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/#alternatives-to-replicationcontroller

 ReplicaSet is the next-generation ReplicationController that supports the new set-based label selector.
 It's mainly used by Deployment as a mechanism to orchestrate pod creation, deletion and updates.

-Note that we recommend using Deployments instead of directly using Replica Sets, unless you require custom update orchestration or don't require updates at all.
+Use Deployments instead of directly using Replica Sets, unless you require custom update orchestration or don't require updates at all.

 ### Jobs

 A Job creates one or more Pods and will continue to retry execution of the Pods until a specified number of them successfully terminate.

 As pods successfully complete, the Job tracks the successful completions.
 When a specified number of successful completions is reached, the task (ie, Job) is complete.

 Deleting a Job will clean up the Pods it created.

 Suspending a Job will delete its active Pods until the Job is resumed again.

 https://kubernetes.io/docs/concepts/workloads/controllers/job/